Tashkent

-Before Islamic influence started in the mid-8th century AD, Tashkent was influenced by the Sogdian and Turkic cultures.
-After Genghis Khan destroyed it in 1219, it was rebuilt and profited from the Silk Road.
-From the 18th to the 19th century, the city became an independent city-state, before being re-conquered by the Khanate of Kokand.
-In 1865, Tashkent fell to the Russian Empire; it became the capital of Russian Turkestan.
+Before the influence of Islam in the mid-8th century AD, Sogdian and Turkic culture was predominant.
+After Genghis Khan destroyed the city in 1219, it was rebuilt and profited from its location on the Silk Road.
+From the 18th to the 19th centuries, the city became an independent city-state, before being re-conquered by the Khanate of Kokand.
+In 1865, Tashkent fell to the Russian Empire; as a result, it became the capital of Russian Turkestan.
 In Soviet times, it witnessed major growth and demographic changes due to forced deportations from throughout the Soviet Union.
-Much of Tashkent was destroyed in the 1966 Tashkent earthquake, but it was rebuilt as a model Soviet city.
-It was the fourth-largest city in the Soviet Union at the time, after Moscow, Leningrad and Kyiv.
+Much of Tashkent was destroyed in the 1966 Tashkent earthquake, but it was soon rebuilt as a model Soviet city.
+It was the fourth-largest city in the Soviet Union at the time, after Moscow, Leningrad (now Saint Petersburg) and Kiev (now Kyiv).

+Tashkent plays a central role in the country's economic and human development.
+As of 2024, it recorded the highest HDI among Uzbekistan's regions, with a score of 0.840, reflecting significant progress in education, healthcare, and living standards.
+Economically, Tashkent was the leading contributor to the national GDP, accounting for 19% of Uzbekistan’s GDP in the first half of 2024.
+This economic dominance is supported by ongoing infrastructure development and urban modernization projects aimed at enhancing its role as a financial and commercial hub.
+Nonetheless, the city faces challenges such as environmental concerns and the need for sustainable investment in public services.

-Today, as the capital of an independent Uzbekistan, Tashkent retains a multiethnic population, with ethnic Uzbeks as the majority.
-In 2009, it celebrated its 2,200 years of written history.
+Since Uzbekistan gained independence, Tashkent has retained its multiethnic population, with ethnic Uzbeks forming the majority.
+In 2009, it celebrated 2,200 years of its written history.
+The master plan of Tashkent until 2045 was approved.

 History

 Etymology

-During its long history, Tashkent has had various changes in names and political and religious affiliations.
-Abu Rayhan Biruni wrote that the city's name Tashkent comes from the Turkic tash and kent, literally translated as "Stone City" or "City of Stones".
-Ilya Gershevitch (1974:55, 72) (apud Livshits, 2007:179) traces the city's old name Chach back to Old Iranian *čāiča- "area of water, lake" (cf. Lake Čaēčista mentioned in the Avesta) (whence Middle Chinese transcription *źiäk > standard Chinese Shí with Chinese character 石 for "stone"), and *Čačkand ~ Čačkanθ was the basis for Turkic adaption Tashkent, popularly etymologized as "stone city".
+During its long history, Tashkent has undergone various changes in names and political and religious affiliations.
+Abu Rayhan Biruni wrote that the city's name Tashkent comes from the turkic tash and persian kent, literally translated as "Stone City" or "City of Stones".

+Ilya Gershevitch (1974:55, 72) (apud Livshits, 2007:179) traces the city's old name Chach back to Old Iranian *čāiča- "area of water, lake" (cf. Čaēčista, the Aral Sea's name in the Avesta) (whence Middle Chinese transcription *źiäk > standard Chinese Shí with Chinese character 石 for "stone"), and *Čačkand ~ Čačkanθ was the basis for Turkic adaptation Tashkent, popularly etymologized as "stone city".
+Livshits proposes that Čač originally designated only the Aral Sea before being used for the Tashkent oasis.

+Ünal (2022) critiques Gershevitch's and Livshits's etymology as being "based on too many assumptions".
+He instead derives the name Čač from Late Proto-Turkic *t1iāt2(ă) "stone", which he proposes to be seemingly another translation, besides the apparent Chinese translation 石 shí "stone", of *kaŋk- (whence Chinese transcription 康居 EHC *kʰɑŋ-kɨɑ > standard Chinese Kāngjū), which possibly meant "stone".
+Against Harold Walter Bailey's and Edwin G. Pulleyblank's suggested Tocharian origin for *kaŋk-, Ünal proposes that it was instead an Iranian word and compares it to Pashto kā́ṇay "stone".